 The key is to look beyond generic promises and focus on specific capabilities that address the unique challenges of neurology.
 You need a partner who understands the difference between a routine visit and an EMG, who can handle intricate payer rules without missing a beat, and who provides the technology and transparency you need to feel confident in your revenue cycle.
 Vetting potential partners on their expertise, pricing structure, and technical skills will help you find a team that’s truly equipped to support your practice.

-Proven Neurodiagnostic and Coding Expertise
+Look for Proven Neurodiagnostic Coding Expertise

 Neurology billing isn’t for generalists.
 Your practice performs highly specialized procedures like EEGs, EMGs, sleep studies, and nerve conduction tests, each with its own set of complex CPT codes and documentation requirements.
 A single coding error can lead to a denied claim, costing you time and money.
 That’s why it’s essential to choose a partner with a deep, demonstrated understanding of neurology-specific billing.